CHICAGO, IL – Attention late-night drinkers: the “DonerMen” are coming.

 “I don’t want to make to much of the vegetables because in the end most people just want a bunch of cooked meat on bread,” Naumann said.
 “But without the vegetables it’s just the same boring chicken shawarma that you’ve had before.”

 Sandwiches aside, another thing that stands out is the DonerMen’s bright red truck, which is wrapped in a mural of science fiction comic book warriors descending on the Chicago skyline as a giant Lake Michigan wave threatens to wipe out the city.
 The truck was hand-painted by artist William Test.

 “It’s a neo-futuristic summation of years of comic books and toys and acid, down to the Shogun Warriors and the twisted bent of darkness that is adulthood,” Naumann said.
 “It’s so beautiful and better than what we thought of doing.
 We really want part of the truck’s identity to be a connection to the arts.
-[Test] is on a wavelength we wanted to be on.”

 The DonerMen will make their debut at Dark Lord Day at Three Floyds Brewery in Munster, Ind., on Saturday and expect to be touring the city by mid-May.